emgthomas/reproducible-workflow-template/SETUP.md

 # Setup

-This file provides basic directions on how to start a git repository for a new project using this template as a starting point and push it to Gitlab (code.rand.org).
+This file provides basic directions on how to start a git repository for a new research project using this template as a starting point and push it to GitHub.
 Feel free to delete it after setup is complete.

 First, create an empty repository (repo) on GitHub or other remote host.
 To do this on GitHub, go to github.com, login to your account, and click the 'New' icon (top left in green).
 Enter a short, descriptive name for your repository, choose public or private, and hit 'Create repository'.